MicrosoftDocs/azure-ai-docs/articles/search/search-how-to-index-markdown-blobs.md

 - `document_content`: Contains the full Markdown text as a single string.
 This field serves as a raw representation of the input document.

 - `sections`: An array of objects that contains the hierarchical representation of the sections within the Markdown document.
 Each section is represented as an object within this array and captures the structure of the document in a nested manner corresponding to the headers and their respective content.
+The fields are accessible through field mappings by referencing the path, for example `/sections/content`.
 The objects in this array have the following properties:

   - `header_level`: A string that indicates the level of the header (`h1`, `h2`, `h3`, etc.) in Markdown syntax.
 This field helps in understanding the hierarchy and structuring of the content.